Alexander Campbell and Isabella McDonald were my paternal grandfather's paternal grandparents. Alexander

 stopped.
 Effie Campbell recalled that she was told Isabella never saw Alexander again, however their paths

-did in fact cross one more time, almost a decade later, when Alexander Campbell returned to the district in 1872.
+did in fact cross again, almost a decade later, when Alexander Campbell returned to the district in 1872.

 The subsequent court case made the newspapers